patthoege/pawsome-care/README.md

 [Back to top](<#table-of-contents>)

 ## Design

+### Wireframes
+The wireframes for the project can be found [here.](/assets/readme-img/PawsomeCare%3AWireframe%3AProject1.pdf)

 ### Color Scheme
 The color palette was created with the thought to provide as much simplicity as possible, without feeling overwhelming.
 Most of the color is primarily provided by the supporting images displayed across the site.
 However, text & backgrounds were generated in a white and subtle gradient light yellow.
 The combination of the two does not overwhelm the user.